🔥 Kayser's Smelting Furnaces

 • Interconnected exhausts (and low steam) for easy connection to exhaust filtration and steam recovery.

-• UPDATED: New tiling concept where the BP is extended by tiling onto itself with some overlap.
-No useless belts or pipes hanging as with normal tiling blueprints.
-(See image 7)
+• U3 UPDATE: More useful storage arrays for easy mapping of transports, early trucking to get started, and/or alerts for monitoring.
+Also, new tiling concept where the BP is extended by tiling onto itself (with some overlap).
+No more useless belts or pipes hanging out!

-• Plyg & Play ready, just deploy and go up to rated capacity.
+• Plug & Play ready, just deploy and go up to rated capacity.
 In some cases, belts and pipes may require an upgrade to reach full capacity.
+(Low tier belts and pipes are used to keep construction cost low.)

 • To extend further, paste blueprint overlapping itself (two furnaces of the BP sticking out, furnaces aligned and tight against each other).
 Upgrade old belts and pipes as required to meet new capacity.